luniehq/cosmos-api/README.md

 # Cosmos API
-## Library for interacting with applications built on the Cosmos SDK
+Cosmos API is a library for interacting with applications built on the Cosmos SDK.

 ## Install